zonemaster/zonemaster/docs/specifications/tests/Address-TP/level.md

 These tests focuses on the Address specific test cases of the DNS tests.

-This document uses the terminology defined in the [Master Test Plan](../MasterTestPlan.md).
+These documents uses the terminology defined in the [Master Test Plan](../MasterTestPlan.md).

 ## Mapping from Requirements to Test Case